Sciences Po Eiffel Scholarship 2019/2020 for International Masters and Undergraduate Students

 - Quantitative Economics Sciences Po/Panthéon Sorbonne Paris I (only first year students are eligible)

-- The Eiffel laureates who graduated in June 2017and wish to submit an Eiffel application for the PhD.
+- The Eiffel laureates who graduated in June 2018 and wish to submit an Eiffel application for the PhD.

 Not eligible to the Eiffel Scholarship